Causation & Ethics

 • The barman claims the man was the cause of the fight.

-• The man's friends note that a number of fights have started due to politics, and conclude that people should stop discussing politics.
+• The man's friends note that a number of fights have started due to politics, and conclude that discussing politics causes fights.

 People point and blame things which they want to change.
 The man blames the vodka in order to not blame himself.
 His friends have a similar tactic, but offer a tantalizing solution which promises to stop many fights in the future.
 The barman just wants to not deal with that guy again.